OlivierKessler01/dotfiles/README.md

 # Kernel tracing

-Install lttng on the computer
+1. Install lttng on the computer

 ```bash
 install_lttng
 ```

+2. Disable Secure boot in your BIOS, (or sign the modules but it's a pain in the arse)

-Then
+3. Then start tracing

 ```bash
 start_kernel_tracing